of the 2016 Bakersfield Celtic Music Festival

-Bakersfield's longest running Irish/Scottish band Whiskey Galore is back with their up on your feet, American bred, Celtic fed, rousing renditions of traditional and pub tunes.
+Bakersfield's longest running Irish/Scottish band Whiskey Galore is back up on their feet, American bred and Celtic fed!
+Playing rousing renditions of traditional and pub tunes.

-Scotch lineup tasting in 2013 was: Isle of Skye 8yr (94 points Whisky bible)
+2015 Scotch lineup for tasting is: Isle of Skye 8 yr (94 points Whisky Bible)

-Arran 10yr (Gold Medal 2012 San Francisco Spirits Competition)
+Arran 10 yr Gift Pack Selection (Gold Medal 2012 San Francisco Spirits Competition)

-Arran 14yr (Double Gold Medal 2012 San Francisco Spirits Competition)
+Tamdhu 10 Yr Sherry Cask (Double Gold Medal San Francisco Spirits Competition)

 Chris Uhde is the President of the Southern California Whiskey Club.
 He is also the Scotch Master for the United Scottish Society of Southern California, the West Coast brand Ambassador for Impex Beverages, and the Whisky Advisor for the Daily Pint in Santa Monica.
 He has been featured in Tasting Panel Magazine and has 14 years in the Spirits industry.
 Affectionately known as the Whisky Red Head or Whisky Ginger, Chris travels throughout the West Coast educating both retailers and consumers about the process of making and drinking fine whiskies.